fluentassertions/fluentassertions/Home.md

 subject.MonitorEvents<IInterfaceWithFewEvents>();
 ```

 This generic version of `MonitorEvents()` is also very useful if you wish to monitor events of a dynamically generated class using `System.Reflection.Emit`.
-Since events are dynamically generated non-generic version of `MonitorEvents()` will not find the events so this way you can tell the event monitor which interface was used to generate the new class.
+Since events are dynamically generated and are not present in parent class non-generic version of `MonitorEvents()` will not find the events.
+This way you can tell the event monitor which interface was implemented in the generated class.

 ```csharp
 POCOClass subject = EmitViewModelFromPOCOClass();